GLiNER2-PII: Open Source Privacy Filtering with PII Detection

 On the SPY benchmark, GLiNER2-PII achieved the highest overall accuracy of any system we tested:

 Recall is the metric that matters most in redaction workflows, because a missed entity means sensitive data goes unmasked.
 By this measure, GLiNER2-PII and OpenAI's Privacy Filter are the only two systems that catch the majority of PII spans, but OpenAI's model gets there by flagging far more false positives.
 GLiNER2-PII finds more sensitive information while making fewer incorrect predictions, which in practice means less noise for downstream systems to deal with.
-The consistency across domains is also worth noting: the model was trained entirely on synthetic data generated by Pioneer, yet it generalizes effectively to naturally occurring legal and medical text it has never seen.
+The consistency across domains stands out for another reason: the model was trained entirely on synthetic data generated by Pioneer, yet it generalizes to naturally occurring legal and medical text it has never seen.

 How we trained GLiNER2-PII